sf-mud-turtles-2015/intro-to-mvc/README.md

 ### Model
 - Describes domain logic (app logic and rules)
 - Independent of the user interface
+- Sometime a model is also responsible for persistence (storing and retreiving app data)

 ### View
 - Presentation version of the model